wapcaplet/kelp/README.md

       And %{I should see "Login"}
     end

-Using the provided helper method +should_see+, you can do this instead:
+Using the provided helper method `should_see`, you can do this instead:

     Then /^I should see the login page$/ do should_see "Welcome"